 The scope of works included felling 52 African Mahogany trees spread across the Base including trees adjacent to operation Base buildings, removing stumps and root balls and storing all timber in a designated area.
 The wood was then mulched producing over 1000t of wood chips.
 The second component of the works was the excavation of planter holes then planting and irrigating 75 Australian native Northern Territory Milkwood trees (Alstonia actinophylla) across the Base.
 The project team established and implemented a maintenance program for the new trees for a period of 18 months following completion of the works.

-Other works included service detections, sediment control, implementing safety barriers to protect the Milkwood trees, traffic management, laying and commissioning irrigation lines, watering, fertilizing, pruning, weeding and applying pesticides.
+Other works included service detection, sediment control, implementing safety barriers to protect the Milkwood trees, traffic management, laying and commissioning irrigation lines, watering, fertilizing, pruning, weeding and applying pesticides.
 A local arborist was consulted during the works to ensure maximised tree propagation.

 Milkwood trees were placed 6.0m from road edge and 15m apart.
 Tree holes were excavated 1.2 times the depth and 1.5 times the width of the plant container.
 Soil removed from the excavating was used for back filling.